Climate change in Europe: Agriculture

 Greenhouse gases are also released through agriculture.
 Livestock production is common in Europe, responsible for 42% of land in Europe.
 This land use for livestock does affect the environment.
 Agriculture accounts for 10% of Europe's greenhouse gas emissions, this percentage being even larger in other parts of the world.
 Along with this percentage, agriculture is also responsible for being the largest contributor of non carbon dioxide greenhouse gas emissions being emitted annually in Europe.

 Agriculture has been found to release other gases besides carbon dioxides such as methane and nitrous oxide.
 A study claimed that 38% of greenhouse gases released through agriculture in Europe were methane.
 These farms release methane through chemicals in fertilizers used, manure, and a process called enteric fermentation.
 These gases are estimated to possibly cause even more damage than carbon dioxide, a study by Environmental Research Letters claims that "CH4 has 20 times more heat-trapping potential than CO2 and N2O has 300 times more."
 These emissions released through agriculture are also linked to soil acidification and loss of biodiversity in Europe as well.

 Europe is attempting to take action.
 The Land Use Change and Forestry (LULUCF) was created, focusing on lowering the amount of greenhouse gas emissions through land use in Europe.
 Some success was seen, between 1990 and 2016, greenhouse gases emitted through agriculture in Europe decreased by 20%.
 However, the European Union has a plan to become carbon neutral by 2050.
 If more policies are not implemented or if there is no dietary shift, it has been concluded the European Union may not reach this goal.

 According to the European Green Deal, it is critical to minimize reliance on pesticides and antimicrobials, eliminate excess fertilization (particularly nitrogen and phosphorus), promote organic farming, improve animal welfare, and reverse biodiversity loss.
 The introduction and successful implementation of sustainable agriculture can assist developing nations improve their food security, as well as strengthening soil and plan carbon sinks globally.

 Transport

+Road

+Road transport emits about a fifth of EU greenhouse gas.

+Aviation

+Aviation is taxed less than train travel.

 Shipping

 Greenhouse gas emissions from shipping equal the carbon footprint of a quarter of passenger cars in Europe.
-In France, Germany, UK, Spain, Sweden and Finland, shipping emissions in 2018 were larger than the emissions from all the passenger cars registered in 10 or more of the largest cities in each country.
-Despite the scale emissions, they are not part of emissions reduction targets made by countries as part of the Paris Agreement on climate change.
+Shipping is not covered by the Paris Agreement but is subject to the EU ETS, and will be subject to the UK ETS from 2026.